STREET & DRAINAGE

-Skin patches are asphalt repairs that are larger than pot holes and smaller than a typical overlay project.
+Skin patches are asphalt repairs that are larger than potholes and smaller than a typical overlay project.
 A 3 person asphalt distributor crew or a 7 person roller crew is required to make this type of repair.
-Typically, these repairs are rectangular and completed in a few hours after arrival.
+Typically, these repairs are rectangular and completed in a few hours after the arrival.

 Asphalt overlay is the resurfacing of a street that normally takes several days per street.
-The City plans overlay projects by individual streets.
-Overlay is not designed or intended to solve drainage problems or eliminate water ponding issues.
+The city plans overlay projects by individual streets.
+The overlay is not designed or intended to solve drainage problems or eliminate water ponding issues.
 Overlay extends the life of the roadway and addresses only the riding surface.
 The asphalt crew will move in with an asphalt paving machine and apply a new asphalt surface between 1 ½" to 2" thick.
-The City expects a minimum life of 5 years for an overlay project and some overlays can last 20 years.
+The city expects a minimum life of 5 years for an overlay project and some overlays can last 20 years.

 Concrete panel repairs are an option used on concrete streets and involve completely removing a section of old concrete, then placing new concrete.
 This is the most expensive repair method and is used only where concrete material is absolutely necessary.

 Even small concrete repairs can take up to a week to complete.
 Asphalt can also be used to make a wide variety of repairs on concrete streets with excellent results.
 Asphalt repair cost are significantly less than the cost of concrete repairs.